What are some alternative words for reluctant?

 Synonyms for reluctant

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term reluctant.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word reluctant.

 Wiktionary